-It is likely that as part of a site visit you will be ‘allocating’ various types of spaces for different locations on the site.
-This might be something as simple as making mental notes or you could make a bubble diagram similar to those shown below.
-Here, taking account of sun/shade and thought from the client.
+It is likely that, as part of a site visit, you will be ‘allocating’ various types of spaces for different locations on the site.
+This might be as simple as making mental notes, or you could make a bubble diagram similar to those shown below.
+Here, consider the sun/shade and the client’s thoughts.

-These diagrams offer a useful starting point when beginning a detailed design.
+These diagrams offer a helpful starting point when beginning a detailed design.

 Let’s look at some of these spaces.